broccoli0616/tp/docs/DeveloperGuide.md

 1. User requests to delete a consultation by specifying student's NUSNET ID.

-2. AddressBook validates the NUSNET ID.
+2. SoCTAssist validates the NUSNET ID.

-3. AddressBook locates the consultation record that matches the provided details.
+3. SoCTAssist locates the consultation record that matches the provided details.

-4. AddressBook deletes the consultation from the system.
+4. SoCTAssist deletes the consultation from the system.

-5. AddressBook shows success message confirming the deletion and displays list of consultations to user.
+5. SoCTAssist shows success message confirming the deletion and displays list of consultations to user.

     Use case ends.